WorldFishCenter/timor-catch-estimation/notebooks/vessel-activity.md

   - Substantial improvements in the PDS detection algorithm or sufficient post-processing methods are needed before it can be used ready for fisher-level analytics.
-  - Generating confidence intervals will be crucial to better understand the accuracy of the estimates.

 ## Plots